Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: NN-Turb architecture

 The additive long-skip connections have been introduced to facilitate the learning~\cite{Ronneberger2015}.
 Moreover, the longest skip connection, the one connecting the second and next-to-last layers, appeared as crutial to impose Gaussianity at large scales.

-Furthermore, we decided to generate the smallest available velocity increment $\delta_{l_s}u(x)$ instead of directly the turbulent velocity $u(x)$ since the long-range dependences of the velocity could complicate the learning process.
-The range of dependences of the velocity increments are shorter.
+Furthermore, we decided to generate the smallest available velocity increment $\delta_{l_s}u(x)$ instead of directly the turbulent velocity $u(x)$ since the long-range dependencies of the velocity could complicate the learning process.
+The range of dependencies of the velocity increments are shorter.